SB-1967

 2026-11-01

 Oklahoma SB 1967 regulates the use of artificial intelligence tools in healthcare utilization review.
-It requires utilization review organizations, disability insurers, and specialized health insurers that use AI tools to ensure those tools base determinations on individualized enrollee clinical data rather than solely on group datasets, do not supplant provider decision-making, do not discriminate, and comply with HIPAA.
+It requires utilization review organizations, disability insurers, and specialized health insurers that use AI tools to ensure those tools base determinations on individual enrollee clinical data rather than solely on group datasets, do not supplant provider decision-making, do not discriminate, and comply with HIPAA.
 The bill prohibits AI tools from denying, delaying, or modifying health care services based on medical necessity — such determinations must be made by a licensed physician or competent health care professional who reviews individual clinical circumstances.
-Health benefit plans must notify enrollees about AI tool usage on their website and submit AI tools to the Insurance Commissioner for inspection.
-Violations are enforced by the Insurance Commissioner through license actions and fines of up to $10,000 per willful violation, subject to annual aggregate caps.
+Health benefit plans must notify enrollees about AI tool usage on their websites, and AI tools must be open to inspection by the Insurance Commissioner.
+Violations carry fines up to $10,000 per willful violation, with aggregate annual caps of $500,000 for health benefit plans and $100,000 for clinical peer reviewers.

 Summary

 Oklahoma SB 1967 regulates the use of artificial intelligence tools in healthcare utilization review.
-It requires utilization review organizations, disability insurers, and specialized health insurers that use AI tools to ensure those tools base determinations on individualized enrollee clinical data rather than solely on group datasets, do not supplant provider decision-making, do not discriminate, and comply with HIPAA.
+It requires utilization review organizations, disability insurers, and specialized health insurers that use AI tools to ensure those tools base determinations on individual enrollee clinical data rather than solely on group datasets, do not supplant provider decision-making, do not discriminate, and comply with HIPAA.
 The bill prohibits AI tools from denying, delaying, or modifying health care services based on medical necessity — such determinations must be made by a licensed physician or competent health care professional who reviews individual clinical circumstances.
-Health benefit plans must notify enrollees about AI tool usage on their website and submit AI tools to the Insurance Commissioner for inspection.
-Violations are enforced by the Insurance Commissioner through license actions and fines of up to $10,000 per willful violation, subject to annual aggregate caps.
+Health benefit plans must notify enrollees about AI tool usage on their websites, and AI tools must be open to inspection by the Insurance Commissioner.
+Violations carry fines up to $10,000 per willful violation, with aggregate annual caps of $500,000 for health benefit plans and $100,000 for clinical peer reviewers.

 Enforcement & Penalties